fangpenlin/realpython-guest-blog-bugbuzz/README.md

  - J Next
  - L Step

 As you can think it's like browsing code, J is down, so it's next line, and L is right, so you are step into a funtion call.
-H is left, so you are leaving a function call, so that would be run until return a function.
+H is left, so you are leaving a function call, so that would be run until returning current function call.

 # Security concern